riteshsoni10/gcp_aws_deployment/README.md

 # Multi-Cloud Application Deployment (GCP and AWS)

 The project is utilises resources hosted in *two public Clouds* i.e; `Google Cloud Platform and Amazon Public Cloud`.The *application* is deployed in Kubernetes cluster managed by `Google Kubernetes Engine` provisioned and configured with the help of terraform.
 The *Database Server* is hosted in AWS Public cloud.
-The inter-connectivity between the public clouds is preformed using Site-To-Site VPN.
+The inter-connectivity between the public clouds is preformed using `Site-To-Site VPN`.

 <p align="center">